nlamont-netsoc/cyberstation/README.md

 (a set of services and message exchanges) and a set of requirements for TAXII Clients and Servers."

+**CyberStation** is developed to assist in manually creating STIX-2.1 objects through a simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.

 ### Documentation

 The aim of **CyberStation** is to create STIX-2.1 objects through a UI and sending them as a bundle to a